Get food help

 3SquaresVT (also known nationally as SNAP) is a program that provides people with money every month to buy food.
 When you use 3SquaresVT, you can shop where and when you want.

-Each month, money is automatically deposited onto a Vermont EBT card, which looks and works just like a debit card.
+Each month, money is automatically deposited onto an EBT card, which looks and works just like a debit card.
 Your EBT card can be used to buy groceries at over 600 food retailers in Vermont, more than 40 farmers markets, and anywhere in the U.S. that accepts EBT.
 A family of five could receive up to $1,155 a month to buy groceries.

 Nearly 70,000 Vermonters get 3SquaresVT benefits every month but many more people qualify.
-It is a program for everyone who qualifies, and the folks who qualify and participate in the program span a wide range of experiences including, but not limited to: people who are employed and unemployed, people who own homes or rent homes or are experiencing homelessness; people who are older adults, college students, who have families with children or who are living by themselves or with housemates..
+It is a program for everyone who qualifies, and the people who qualify and participate in the program span a wide range of experiences including, but not limited to: people who are employed and unemployed, people who own homes or rent homes or are experiencing homelessness; people who are older adults, college students, who have families with children or who are living by themselves or with housemates.

 Many people who have not used 3SquaresVT in the past may now be eligible to receive benefits.
 Learn more about applying for 3SquaresVT here.